Ndongo Serge Philippe

-Ndondo Serge Philippe (born April 23, 1993) is a footballer who plays in Myanmar.
+Ndondo Serge Philippe is a footballer who plays in Myanmar.

 Profile

-He is a Cameroonian footballer who plays for Rakhine United as a center back and defensive midfielder.
-He learned to play football in several academies in Cameroon such as Kadji sport academy, Academy sport center and Foyer du Football et animation.
+Ndondo Serge Philippe is a Cameroonian footballer who plays for Rakhine United as a center back and defensive midfielder.
+He learned to play football in several academies in Cameroon such as Kadji sport academy, academy sport center, and Foyer du Football et animation.

-At only 17 years old he signed a contract with division 2 team in Cameroon named Wouri FC.
-In 2012 he signed with Don Bosco SC in Sri Lanka.
-With them he played 20 games and scored 1 goal and helped the team to play semi-final of play off to Dialog Champions League.
+In 2010, at 17 years old, he signed a contract with a division 2 team in Cameroon named Wouri FC.
+In 2012 he signed with Don Bosco SC in Sri Lanka, for whom he played 20 games, scored 1 goal, and competed in the semi-final playoffs against Dialog Champions League.

-Then he moved to Myanmar where he signed with GFA FC (Gospel for Asia) who played MNL1 (the highest league in the country) but the team were relegated at the end of the 2013-2014 season despite that it is lust by several big teams in Myanmar and Thailand it is re-sign by his former club and plays MNL 2 as team Captain.
-Anytime the club missed the promotion in MNL 1 but his great performance during league (scored hat-trick as center back and two other goals as midfielder) and Ooredoo cup helped him to make a one-year deal with Rakhine United FC for the 2015-2016 season.
-And he just got the great deal to signed 1-year contract with Ayeyawady United FC for the 2017 season.
+When he moved to Myanmar he signed with GFA FC (Gospel for Asia) who played in MNL1, the highest league in the country.
+The team was relegated at the end of the 2013–2014 season and Ndondo was re-signed by his former club and plays MNL2 as team Captain.
+His great performance during league, namely his hat-trick score as center back and two other goals as midfielder, and Ooredoo cup helped him to make a one-year deal with Rakhine United FC for the 2015–2016 season.
+In 2017 he signed 1-year contract with Ayeyawady United FC for the season.